-ANZ paid the 2017 Interim Dividend of 80 cents per ordinary share on 3 July 2017.
+ANZ has announced that it proposes to pay a 2017 Final Dividend of 80 cents per ordinary share on 18 December 2017.

-The 2017 Interim Dividend was fully franked for Australian tax purposes.
+The proposed 2017 Final Dividend will be fully franked for Australian tax purposes.

-New Zealand imputation credits of NZ 9 cents per ordinary share were also attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan (DRP) with respect to the 2017 Interim Dividend (but were not attached in connection with ordinary shares that participated in the Bonus Option Plan (BOP)).
+It is also proposed that New Zealand imputation credits of NZ 10 cents per ordinary share will be attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan (DRP) with respect to the 2017 Final Dividend (but will not be attached in connection with ordinary shares that participate in the Bonus Option Plan (BOP)).

-The Record Date for the 2017 Interim Dividend was 9 May 2017 and the last date for making DRP, BOP and Foreign Currency elections was 10 May 2017.
+The Record Date for the 2017 Final Dividend was 14 November 2017 and the last date for making DRP, BOP and Foreign Currency elections was 15 November 2017.

 ANZ has a policy that all dividends payable to shareholders in Australia, New Zealand or United Kingdom will be paid by direct credit to their nominated financial institution accounts (excluding credit card accounts).

-Subject to having received effective contrary instructions from the shareholder, the 2017 Interim Dividend paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand were converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 12 May 2017.
+Subject to receiving effective contrary instructions from the shareholder, the 2017 Final Dividend paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand will be converted to Pounds Sterling and New Zealand Dollars respectively at an exchange rate calculated on 17 November 2017.

-For those shareholders who received payment of the 2017 Interim Dividend in pounds sterling or New Zealand dollars, the following exchange rates were used AUD/GBP 0.571145 and AUD/NZD 1.078775 respectively.
+For those shareholders who will receive payment of the 2017 Final Dividend in Pounds Sterling or New Zealand Dollars, the exchange rates that will be used are AUD/GBP 0.573870 and AUD/NZD 1.106090 respectively.

 ANZ offers both a Dividend Reinvestment Plan (DRP) and a Bonus Option Plan (BOP) as alternatives to receiving cash dividends on ANZ ordinary shares.

-The Acquisition Price used in determining the number of shares to be provided under the DRP and BOP in connection with the 2017 Interim Dividend was the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 12 May 2017, and then rounded to the nearest whole cent but if the fraction is one half of a cent the amount is to be rounded down to the nearest whole cent.
-In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2017 Interim Dividend must be received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Standard Time) on 10 May 2017.
+The Acquisition Price used in determining the number of shares to be provided under the DRP and BOP in connection with the 2017 Final Dividend is the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 17 November 2017, and then rounded to the nearest whole cent but if the fraction is one half of a cent the amount is to be rounded down to the nearest whole cent.
+In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2017 Final Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Daylight Time) on 15 November 2017.